MartinGris/MMM-GoogleMaps-Tracking/README.md

 To use a custom icon for a marker enter a valid url to an image file.
 Keep care of the size of the image.
 There is no rescaling.

 For example: I place my icons in a subfolder of the module called "icons".
 A valid url can be `http://magicmirror:8080/modules/MMM-GoogleMaps-Tracking/icons/icon.png`.

+## Label
+The label can be any string, you can format it with CSS in the custom.css file if you want.

 ## Map-Style